darkrenaissance/darkfi/README.md

 This project requires the Rust compiler to be installed.
 Please visit [Rustup](https://rustup.rs/) for instructions.

-You have to install a native and wasm32 toolchains.
+You have to install a native toolchain, which is set up during Rust installation, and wasm32 toolchain.
 To install wasm32 toolchain, execute:
 ```shell
 % rustup target add wasm32-unknown-unknown